rachfop/takomo-docs/docs/stacks/hooks.md

 ### Example

-This example hook prints some debug information to console.
+This example hook prints some debug information to the console.

 Our file structure looks like this: